Trading Places (Family Guy): Reception

 The episode was watched by 6.55 million viewers according to Nielsen ratings.

 Rowan Kaiser of The A.V.
 Club gave "Trading Places" a mostly positive review, calling it "relatively entertaining", and stating that the moral of the episode "surprisingly felt earned, if cliché".
-He also praised the episode for giving Chris and Meg "more to do than just be punching bags for annoying jokes".
-He rated "Trading Places" a B. Jason Hughes of TV Squad was more critical of the episode, complaining about the lack of original ideas.
+She also praised the episode for giving Chris and Meg "more to do than just be punching bags for annoying jokes".
+She rated "Trading Places" a B. Jason Hughes of TV Squad was more critical of the episode, complaining about the lack of original ideas.
 However, he also praised the characterization of Chris and Meg, writing that he enjoyed "seeing Meg step up as a character and be more than the butt of her family's hatred" and "Seth Green was absolutely hilarious during Chris's psychological breakdown leading up to his heart attack".

 The episode was among four other episodes submitted by the Family Guy production team for consideration of an Emmy Award nomination, in the Primetime Emmy Award for Outstanding Comedy Series category.
 "Trading Places" was submitted, along with "Halloween on Spooner Street", "Road to the North Pole", "New Kidney in Town" and "And I'm Joyce Kinney".
 The series was successfully nominated in 2009, but failed to merit an award.
 Mark Hentemann, executive producer and showrunner of Family Guy said of the nominating process, "We had internal discussions in the writers' room, and it seemed like we were much more akin to the other primetime comedies than we were to children's shows in animation.
 We assumed we would not get anywhere, and so it was a great surprise when we got the nomination."